+91 80170 49042 [email protected]

 Pushing your brand of products/services to this group of disinterested customers will not solve your problem.
 The reason is that no matter how good your product/service is or how much of a discount you offer, they will simply ignore your overtures.

 You need to make them realize first that they have a requirement of this product and then push your brand across.
 The brand comes later.
 The primary task is to bring out the hidden requirement of that particular product.
-Keeping this psychology in mind, there are 3 steps in this process:
+Keeping this consumer psychology in marketing in mind, there are 3 steps in this process:

 Need Awareness